Abhigyankrsingh/Tesla_Clone/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by me.
 It includes the following resources:

 - Tesla logo and icons: [Tesla, Inc.](https://www.tesla.com/)
 - Background images: [Unsplash](https://unsplash.com/)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README to include more specific details about your project, such as dependencies or additional features.
-Additionally, replace `[Your Name]` with your actual name or the names of contributors to the project.